Editor’s note: This article was last reviewed and updated on 20 November 2024.

 The terminal will then show that the version is uninstalled:

-You must note that each version of the installation is independent, meaning that global packages on the previous versions installed will not be available on a new installation.
+You must note that each version of the installation is independent, meaning that global packages on the previous versions installed won’t be available on a new installation.

-To see what version is currently active, simply run node --version
+As for checking what version is currently active, we covered this in the introduction to this article.
+Simply run node --version

 We can fix this by bringing all global packages to the new version of Node right when we first install it.

-Again, know that NVM is Linux-based, meaning the installation sections and everything mentioned above will only work for Linux-based macOS or Linux-based distribution.
-If you are a Windows user, check out this project by Corey Butler, which provides NVM for Windows.
+Again, know that NVM is Linux-based, meaning the installation sections and everything mentioned above will only work for Linux-based macOS or Linux-based distributions.
+If you’re a Windows user, check out this project by Corey Butler, which provides NVM for Windows.
 It is similar and it already has an installer here.

 Sometimes, despite following the instructions, nothing seems to work.
 This is complicated by the fact that we can be under some serious time pressure when we’re trying to get tools like NVM to work.
 Trying to install a legacy version of Node to fix a production issue with an older app is not a fun way to spend an afternoon.